Looking to do the Want Need Wear Read 4 gifts for Christmas rule this year? Keep reading to discover some Want Need Wear Read ideas!

 Maybe they need it for a sports team they’re on (baseball glove, hockey sticks, basketball), for your upcoming camping trip (camping chair, sleeping bag), for your planned vacation (like a swimsuit, beach towel, or Viv + Lou duffle bag), or for school (notebook, backpack, pens).

-If you homeschool, maybe the “need gift” is some school curriculum (I love the Good and the Beautiful curriculum for Language Arts!), monthly science kits, scientific board games or other educational board games, or other educational subscription boxes.
+If you homeschool, maybe the “need gift” is some school curriculum, monthly science kits, chemistry kits for kids, scientific board games or other educational board games, or other educational subscription boxes.

 It will really depend on your individual child.